 Or maybe you run a flower shop or some other arts & crafts type business.
 You could try hosting a DIY virtual workshop where you show people at home how they can make their own bouquets.
 Then you can sell the DIY materials to viewers end of your online class so they can make their own at home.

 These ideas originally came from a news story on KSAT12 News in San Antonio, Texas.
 Maybe you can try something similar for your business.

 The possibilities are endless.
 The key is really just to stay positive, consider your options and then take action.
 Hope is important to have at a time like this, but so is action.

-And just remember, we’re all in this together.
+Just remember, we’re all in this together.
 Eventually, this too shall pass.
-Stay safe, stay strong, and good luck.
+Stay safe, stay strong, and keeping going.